slaclab/FACET2-Bmad-PyTao/README.md

 ## Further documentation

 Most development work happens inside the notebooks.
-The notebooks in the `ARCHIVE` folder track previous investigations and may serve as additional examples.
-Feel free to explore them once the environment is working.
+The notebooks in the `ARCHIVE` folder track previous investigations and may serve as additional example.

-## Support

-This repository is provided as-is without an official support channel.
-The notebooks should serve as both documentation and working examples for running FACET-II S2E simulations.